 On this page, you can find details of books PCS associates have found inspiring and think have taken forward the study of parenting culture.
-We first developed this catalogue as part of setting up our Centre.
+We developed this catalogue as part of setting up our Centre and it therefore includes work published up to 2012.
 Our engagement with this literature, and that published more recently is set out in our book ‘Parenting Culture Studies’.
-Please feel free to email Dr Ellie Lee with any of your own suggestions.
 We have grouped the books by theme as follows (not in alphabetical order):

 - Intensive parenthood